App-vNext/Polly/docs/Polly-V8.md

 This way, the responsibility of how to execute method is lifted from the user and instead passed to the policy.
 User knows only the `IResilienceStrategy` interface.
 User uses only a single strategy to execute all scenarios.
 Previously, user had to decide whether to use sync vs async, typed vs non-typed policies.

-The life of extensibility author is also simplified as he only maintains one implementation of strategy instead of multiple ones.
-See the duplications in [`Polly.Retry`](https://github.com/App-vNext/Polly/tree/master/src/Polly/Retry).
+The life of extensibility author is also simplified as they only maintain one implementation of strategy instead of multiple ones.
+See the duplications in [`Polly.Retry`](https://github.com/App-vNext/Polly/tree/main/src/Polly/Retry).

 ### Creation of `IResilienceStrategy`